Russian String Orchestra and Clarinetist Alex Fiterstein

 Misha Rachlevsky, conductor

-The FIU School of Music and the Friends of Chamber Music of Miami bring you a glorious program of classical music when Moscow’s finest young string ensemble, the Russian String Orchestra, brings its virtuosity amd warmth to the Wertheim Concert Hall.
+The Herbert and Nicole Wertheim School of Music & Performing Arts and the Friends of Chamber Music of Miami bring you a glorious program of classical music when Moscow’s finest young string ensemble, the Russian String Orchestra, brings its virtuosity amd warmth to the Wertheim Concert Hall.
 The Russian String Orchestra, formerly known as Chamber Orchestra Kremlin, has performed to acclaim under the creative mastery of its founder and music director Misha Rachlevsky.
 The orchestra’s discography of more than 30 CDs has received widespread accolades, such as the Diapason d’OR award in France, Critics Choice in London’s Gramophone, Record of the Year award in Hong Kong and Critics Choice in The New York Times.

 About the orchestra